rpdrewes/whisper-websocket-server/README.md

 # whisper-websocket-server

-This is a demonstration Python websockets program to run on your own server that will accept audio input from a client Android phone and transcribe it to text using whisper.cpp voice recognition, and return the text string results to the phone for insertion into text message or email or use as command or a web search.
+This is a demonstration Python websockets program to run on your own server that will accept audio input from a client Android phone and transcribe it to text using Whisper voice recognition, and return the text string results to the phone for insertion into text message or email or use as command or a web search.

 An open source app on the client Android phones called Kõnele acts as the input service which sends the audio to this server.
 Kõnele acts as an Android input device, like a keyboard.